-A. With regard to nutrition education, the District shall include nutrition education in the sequential, comprehensive Health curriculum in accordance with the curriculum standards and benchmarks established by the State.
+- Nutrition education shall be included in the sequential, comprehensive Health curriculum in accordance with the curriculum standards and benchmarks established by the State.

 B. With regard to physical activity, the District shall:

-A sequential, comprehensive physical education program shall be provided for students in K-12 in accordance with the standards and benchmarks established by the State.
+- Physical Education - A sequential, comprehensive physical education program shall be provided for students in K-12 in accordance with the standards and benchmarks established by the State.

-Physical activity and movement shall be integrated, when possible, across the curricula and throughout the school day.
+- Physical Activity - Physical activity and movement shall be integrated, when possible, across the curricula and throughout the school day.

-C. With regard to other school-based activities, the District shall schedule meal times so there is minimum disruption by bus schedules, recess, and other special programs or events.
+- The schools shall schedule mealtimes so there is minimum disruption by bus schedules, recess, and other special programs or events.